josieparis/gatk-snp-calling/README.md

 Disclaimer: These scripts work for us on our system, but there may be unforseen idiosyncractic errors!

-These scripts were written for a PBS batch cluster system
+These scripts were written for a Slurm batch cluster system

-We provide a short bash script to convert PBS headers to SLURM (`liftover_PBS2SLURM.sh`) (but please check these before starting)

-Conversion to SGE should be relatively straightforward (we will add another liftover script for this in the future ...)

 #### These scripts have been used to create VCF files in the following publications: